n8layman/project-template/README.md

 An example docker-compose file is also available in the docker/rstudio folder.

+## Git-Crypt for Secure Credentials

+This project uses git-crypt to securely store sensitive information like API keys and access tokens directly in the repository.
+With git-crypt, confidential files are automatically encrypted before they're committed to the repository and decrypted after checkout by authorized users.
+To use git-crypt, you'll need to set it up on your system and be added as a trusted collaborator.
+After installation, sensitive files (like the `.env` file) specified in `.gitattributes` will be encrypted when committed.
+This approach eliminates the need for distributing credentials through insecure channels while maintaining the convenience of keeping all project files in one repository.
+For setup instructions, see the [git-crypt documentation](https://github.com/AGWA/git-crypt).

 ## Going Further

 This template provides a solid foundation for reproducible research and analysis projects.
 Here are some suggestions for extending the template based on your project's specific needs: